-EAGLE, Idaho-Idaho Potatoes will appear in lights right along side some of the world's most popular Broadway shows when its commercials, featuring fitness guru Denise Austin, make their Broadway debut on the CBS digital board in New York City's Times Square.
+Idaho Potatoes appeared in lights right along side some of the world's most popular Broadway shows when its commercials, featuring fitness guru Denise Austin, made their Broadway debut on the CBS digital board in New York City's Times Square.

 From Nov.
 12 through Dec.
-7, the CBS digital board located at 42nd Street, between 7th and 8th Avenues, will air the ads more than 415 times mixed with CBS programming and favorite celebrity moments from North America's largest Thanksgiving Day celebration.
+7, the CBS digital board located at 42nd Street, between 7th and 8th Avenues, aired the ads more than 415 times mixed with CBS programming and favorite celebrity moments from North America's largest Thanksgiving Day celebration.

 "We are excited to be reaching consumers in the number one market in a prime location during the peak holiday shopping season," said Frank Muir, president and CEO of the Idaho Potato Commission.